 4. Bring out that glow in your skin

 To help keep your pregnancy glow in tact, maintain a daily morning and night routine for your skin.
 Ensure to exfoliate those dead skin cells at least once a week through either dry brushing or a scrub.
 Don’t limit this to just your face but be sure to tackle the rest of your body as well, especially your stomach.
 Cleanse your face and moisturize with a light serum that doesn’t clog your pores.
 Moisturize your entire body as well with cocoa or shea butter or even coconut oil both morning and night.
 Apply an under eye serum or make a DIY treatment with tea bags or coffee and of course, make sure to sleep when the baby sleeps to get the adequate sleep you need.

 Every once in a while indulge in a day of pampering.
 Pay a visit to your regular salon and get a hair spa, manicure or facial done.
 You can also rejuvenate yourself with a body massage.
 If you think you don’t have the time to go all the way there, there are places that offer these services at home.
 Indulging in a nice long bath is also a good way to relax yourself which in turn reflects on your face and body.

 6. Dress right to feel right

 The clothes you wear play a huge role in how you look overall.
-So make sure to dress to make yourself look fitter.
+So make sure to choose clothes that flatter your body shape.
 Don’t draw attention to the unflattering bulges but rather accentuate the parts you love about your body.
 Accessorize and change up your styles in order to avoid being boring.